 Café Tips for making this Perfect Banana Bread

 - As mentioned above, I like to use a potato masher to prepare my bananas for this recipe.
 I mash them right in my mixing bowl, before adding any of the other ingredients.
+If you don't have a potato masher, a fork will also work.
+It will just take a bit longer.

 - I like to use a whisk for steps 1- 3 followed by a rubber or silicone spatula to stir in the dry ingredients.